atharaq/atharaq.github.io/discrete-s23/lesson16.md

-# Discrete Mathematics Lesson 15: Big Oh, Big Theta, Recurrence Relations
+# Discrete Mathematics Lesson 16: Big Oh, Big Theta, Recurrence Relations
 {:.no_toc}

 1. Table of Contents
 {:toc}

+Before starting: review the notes from last time / what we skipped on [Big Oh and Big Theta](lesson15.html#big-oh--big-theta) up until the end of that lesson.
+Then continue below:

 # Recurrence Relations